catid/bitnet_cpu/README.md

 Without those intrinsics, it takes about ~1.5 seconds to run through all the heavy layers of the model.
 If this was properly parallelized, you might be able to achieve a speedup of 16x or so.
 So let's say the best we could do is about 8 tokens per second with this type of model.

+Also to achieve this performance you have to use 16 bits per weight, so it does not have size advantages over normal models either despite being ternary.

 ```
 (base) ➜  build git:(master) ./benchmark_model
 Preallocating buffers...